OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

 3. Once all the AdminMenu classes finished adding their own menu items to the builder, the NavigationManager uses the info on the builder to "render" the full menu.

-### What changes when the Admin Tree is Enabled.
+### What changes when the Admin Menu is Enabled.

-1. The AdminTree module declares it's own INavigationProvider and so it will be called too by NavigationManager.
-The name of that INavigationProvider is AdminTreeNavigationProvidersCoordinator.
+1. The AdminMenu module declares it's own INavigationProvider and so it will be called too by NavigationManager.
+The name of that INavigationProvider is AdminMenuNavigationProvidersCoordinator.

 2. The coordinator retrieves all AdminMenu stored on the database and for each one of them call a BuildTreeAsync method, where each node add recursively its own menu items to the builder.

 ## Deployment Plan Step and Recipe Step
-The module provides an Admin Tree Deployment Step.
-So an admin user can expend some time configuring a custom admin tree, add it to a deployment plan, export a json file, and use the generated json on a setup recipe.
+The module provides an Admin Menu Deployment Step.
+So an admin user can expend some time configuring a custom admin menu, add it to a deployment plan, export a json file, and use the generated json on a setup recipe.
 This way the sites that are built using that recipe will have the admin menu as the user prepared it.

 ## Developing Custom Admin Node Types